lcsdeveloper/javaScriptCodes/README.md

   * For
   * While
   * Exercices
-  > Soon I going to put do while codes
+  > Soon I going to put do while codes.

 #### Arrays
   * Simple arrays